quote1100/erichsblog/README.md

 - Only allow Connection to GCE from GCA
 - Ensure more sercurity with DB
 - Move everything to docker
+- remove download link for binary file and move it to github

 ### Main Page
 - Add a background picture that blends in with the design of the blog